-Can you drown lice in bath water, perhaps while taking a long soak?
-Sadly, no. The amount of time you spend in the bath wouldn’t kill lice.
+Can you drown head lice in bath water, perhaps while taking a long soak?
+Sadly, no. The amount of time you spend in the bath wouldn't kill lice.
 But can head lice drown at all?
+The answer is yes.
+LiceDoctors patented lice treatment plan includes adding olive oil to the hair.
+The oil loosens the nits and immobilizes the bugs.
+During this time, your technician is combing out the infestation and then handpicking the remaining nits and head lice.

 The truth is that lice can hold their breath for at least eight hours.
 That eliminates the possibility of drowning them in a swimming pool or bathtub.
 You're kind of on the right path, but there's a big difference between asking, will lice drown in water, and do head lice drown in anything?